-That said, if your laptop or PC has a traditional hard drive rather than a modern SSD then it can be well worth spending some money and buying an SSD: it's still the single most effective performance upgrade for most people.
+The one exception to this rule is if your laptop or PC has a mechanical hard drive rather than a modern SSD.
+Though our tips will help restore its pace, replacing that HDD with an SSD will be the single most effective performance upgrade for most people.

 1. Remove startup programs